What is URL ?

 A protocol name (a protocol is a set of rules and standards that enable computers to exchange information)

-.
+The location of the site.
 The name of the organization that maintains the site.
 A suffix that identifies the kind of organization it is.
 The Back Icon keeps a list of the last nine Web sites you have visited during the current session.A session is the time period from when you open or start your browser program to when you close it.
 The Auto Complete function works for Web pages that you have visited in previous sessions as well, so it keeps a fairly good history of previously visited Web sites. http:// This Web server uses Hypertext Transfer Protocol (HTTP).
 This is the most common protocol on the Internet. www This site is on the World Wide Web.
 Some common extensions are:

 .com (commercial)